ITU-BDSA23-GROUP9/Chirp/docs/report.md

 `dotnet run`

+To be able to log in with GitHub, you will need to export client_secrets to the application.
+Firstly, navigate to:

+...

+Then, ...:

+`export GITHUB_CLIENT_ID=731d6c33e6157e4ffdcd`

+and the secret:

+`export GITHUB_CLIENT_SECRET=dc75bc058fa4f5c20eb6f930ffae5a7d30a5fd25`

 ## How to run test suite locally

 Firstly, open a command prompt.
 Navigate to the folder in which the Chirp! application is.
 When standing in the root folder, to run all tests, simply run the command: